 Pump Jack and Gas Capture

 Pump Jack Sponsored by Hess Corporation.
-Gas Capture Sponsored by Oasis Petroleum.
+Gas Capture Sponsored by Chord Energy.

 Visitors pump the pump jack to fill an acrylic tank with oil (dyed water).
 Once there is oil in the tank, the associated gas field is ‘switched on’ and visitors collect gas from the holes in the floor.
 They will need to work together using hoses to collect as much gas as they can.
 Once the pump jack stops, they have to pump oil again to release the gas.